NVCC-Tech-Club/.github/profile/README.md

 We encourage members to join our discussions on whatever project they are interested in via the discussion tab (If there is one)!

 ### Thank You For Reading!
-Thank you so much for reading, and enjoy this funky Cirno!
 ![Cirno](https://preview.redd.it/jxix02tgx6171.gif?width=411&auto=webp&s=ee01ca084f8f16b3555637019d432d0de7e27a41)